diderote/LSF-RNAseq/README.md

 	- Genome alignment using STAR counts with GENCODE annotations
 6. Generation of scaled (counts per million per basepair) bigwig files from alignment (stranded or non-stranded)
 7. Optional within-sample GC normalization (useful for experiments across multiple sequencing runs).
-8. Between sample normalization options: median-ratios (DESeq2 default), or removal of unwated variation (RUVSeq) using ERCC spike-ins or empirical negative controls.
+8. Between sample normalization options: median-ratios (DESeq2 default), removal of unwated variation (RUVSeq) using ERCC spike-ins or empirical negative controls, upper quantile, full or median normalization (EDAseq).
 9. Differential expression using DESeq2 (both default and apeglm or ashr shrunken LFC are reported)
-10. PCA plots and expression boxplots of all and experimental samples, raw and normalized counts
+10. PCA plots and expression boxplots of all and experimental samples, raw and normalized counts.
+11. Output of normalized counts, blinded, with batch compensation, gc normlalized and raw.
-11. Optional overlap with signifiantly differentially expressed genes by DESeq2 (q<0.05, 2FC, 1.5FC, no FC filter) with Sleuth (Kallisto) q<0.05 DE genes
+12. Optional overlap with signifiantly differentially expressed genes by DESeq2 (q<0.05, 2FC, 1.5FC, no FC filter) with Sleuth (Kallisto) q<0.05 DE genes
-12. Volcano plots generated from DESeq2 results with signifcant genes
+13. Volcano plots generated from DESeq2 results with signifcant genes
-13. Heatmap of significantly differentially expressed genes using regularized log2 expresion counts.
+14. Heatmap of significantly differentially expressed genes using regularized log2 expresion counts.
-14. GO and KEGG enrichment of DE genes
+15. GO and KEGG enrichment of DE genes
-15. GSEA using ranked gene lists from DESeq2
+16. GSEA using ranked gene lists from DESeq2
-16. Overlap of differentially expressed genes from different tests with scaled venn-diagram and GO/KEGG enrichment of overlaps.
+17. Overlap of differentially expressed genes from different tests with scaled venn-diagram and GO/KEGG enrichment of overlaps.

 Option Details:
 * Restart: (yes/no) Whether to check for an incomplete pipeline and pickup where left off, or restart from scratch.